The Arts Club: Membership

 Current membership includes a number of Royal Academicians, architects, musicians, actors and writers.
-HRH Prince Philip, Duke of Edinburgh was the Patron and Sir Peter Blake is the President of the Club.
-The Chairman of the Club is Arjun C Waney OBE.
+Prince Philip, Duke of Edinburgh was the Patron and Sir Peter Blake is the President of the Club.
 Current members include Grayson Perry, the photographer Tom Hunter, the actresses Gwyneth Paltrow and Kim Cattrall and also Ronnie Wood.
 Well known "non-artist" members include Richard Attenborough, Matthew Parris, and Henry Blofeld.

 As of 2012, the Club has no reciprocal clubs in the UK.
 However, a number of clubs outside the UK of similar character have reciprocal arrangements, including the Cercle de l'Union interalliée in Paris, The Arts and Letters Club of Toronto, the St. Botolph and Algonquin Clubs in Boston, the Cosmos Club in Washington DC, the Arts Club of Chicago and the Arts Club of Washington DC, and the Century Association, The Coffee House, National Arts Club and Salmagundi Club in New York.